 At the political scene, the numerous civic education activities do not seem to have enabled citizens to unpack narratives from different perspectives or help contextualize issues and move people from populist, official public opinions into systemic analysis of issues for deeper influence and meaningful change, a direction of engagement that citizens must endeavor to take.
-Inadequate civic awareness and the lack of a political consciousness (or just ignorance) has exacerbated the problem of inadequate understanding of the political, economic and social systems.
-Dynastic politics, the reorganization of the old order to maintain the status quo, issues around succession politics, ethnic politics and the reorganization of party membership, often interpreted to mean political transitions will play a big role in the 2022 elections.
-Lastly, manipulations of various kinds (psychological, political or technological) for social change need to be noted as a factor playing a central role in the Kenyan elections.
-This is particularly rampant in social media spaces due to the social dynamics of the technological space, its ease of use and speed, anonymity and ability to disconnect and not take responsibility.
-Factors for PEN to consider include;
+Inadequate civic awareness and the lack of political consciousness

+(or just ignorance) have exacerbated the problem of inadequate understanding of the political, economic, and social systems.

+Dynastic politics, the reorganization of the old order to maintain the status quo, issues around succession politics, ethnic politics, and the reorganization of party membership, often interpreted to mean political transitions will play a big role in the 2022 elections.
+Lastly, manipulations of various kinds (psychological, political, or technological) for social change need to be noted as a factor playing a central role in the Kenyan elections.
+This is particularly rampant in social media spaces due to the social dynamics of the technological space, its ease of use and speed, anonymity, and ability to disconnect and not take responsibility.
+Factors for PEN Kenya to consider include;

-- Effectiveness of community engagement in local governance this means working with local communities on choice and prioritization of projects, transparency & accountability in the county governments, access to information, civic education and having a voice in development priorities, strengthening the institutionalization of structured mechanisms for meaningful and mutually beneficial civic engagement and participation in county development. - Resources allocation at community level this implies working with state and non-state actors to address resources constraints and opportunities for maximizing vertical transfers, aid, civil society resource envelopes and public investment in county governments while leveraging on community philanthropy in all its forms including volunteerism. - Value for money in service delivery examining avenues for public and legislative oversight in the use of public funds, county development planning prioritization, resource allocation, utilization and monitoring. - Supply side constraints to effective service delivery this implies capacity support and development of county government systems for service delivery, strengthening private sector participation, data and decision making, policy and legislation, county economy competitiveness, market systems and the enabling environment for sustainable community development.
+Effectiveness of community engagement in local governance - this means working with local communities on choice and prioritization of projects, transparency & accountability in the county governments, access to information, civic education and having a voice in development priorities, strengthening the institutionalization of structured mechanisms for meaningful and mutually beneficial civic engagement and participation in county development.

+- Resources allocation at the community level this implies working with state and non-state actors to address resource constraints and opportunities for maximizing vertical transfers, aid, civil society resource envelopes, and public investment in county governments while leveraging on community philanthropy in all its forms including volunteerism. - Value for money in service delivery examining avenues for public and legislative oversight in public funds use, county development planning prioritization, resource allocation, utilization, and monitoring. - Supply-side constraints to effective service delivery - this implies capacity to support and development of county government systems for service delivery, strengthening private sector participation, data, and decision making, policy and legislation, county economy competitiveness, market systems, and the enabling environment for sustainable community development.

-2.1.6.
-The Financing Landscape and Civic Space
+2.1.6 The Financing Landscape and Civic Space

-According to USAID, the effects of the 2007-2008 global economic crisis intensified pressure on foreign governments to significantly reduce funding and thus diminishing the resources available to CSOs for their work largely in the South.
-In other cases, foreign government policies to move from aid to trade, low economic growth rates in Western economies and long-term structural issues, including the rising costs of public welfare for ageing populations resulted in the overall aid budget reduction.
+According to USAID, the effects of the 2007-

+2008 global economic crisis intensified pressure on foreign governments to significantly reduce funding thus diminishing the resources available to CSOs for their work largely in the South.
+In other cases, foreign government policies to move from aid to trade, low economic growth rates in Western economies, and long-term structural issues, including the rising costs of public welfare for aging populations resulted in the overall aid budget reduction.

-A new focus in the Oversees Development Assistance (ODA) post 2015 proposes to 1 move from halving poverty (under MDG's) to ending poverty in all its forms everywhere (under SDGs).
-This meant that Least Developed Countries (LDC's), especially politically fragile and environmentally vulnerable ones, will get a higher preference than other categories such as Low Medium Income Countries (LMIC's) like Kenya, further shrinking available resources to Kenyan based organizations.
-2 To move from providing direct support to basic social services like health and education to an all-resources agenda of mobilizing and creating partnerships with other resource bases that can support implementation of these basic services.
-This means that funding will not only go to CSOs but to private and public sectors to provide both public services and economic opportunities, which further redistributes resources that would otherwise be available to CSO's.
-3 To move from the separation of sustainability and development agenda to a unified and universal post-2015 sustainable development agenda means that to be eligible, projects and programmes need to demonstrate linkages and alignment with Sustainable Development Goals.
-In addition, an emergence of in-country multi-donor funding mechanisms gives preference to funding consortia of CSOs and favors the funding of fewer organizations.
+A new focus in the Overseas Development Assistance (ODA) post-2015 proposes to 1 move from halving poverty (under MDGs) to ending poverty in all its forms everywhere (under SDGs).
+This meant that Least Developed Countries (LDCs), especially politically fragile and environmentally vulnerable ones, would get a higher preference than other categories such as Low Medium Income Countries (LMICs) like Kenya, further shrinking available resources to Kenyan-based organizations.

+(2) To move from providing direct support to basic social services like health and education to an all-resources agenda of mobilizing and creating partnerships with other resource bases that can support implementation of these basic services.
+This means that funding will not only go to CSOs but to private and public sectors to provide both public services and economic opportunities, which further redistributes resources that would otherwise be available to CSOs.